Time is a fantastic topic for songwriters because let’s face it… we’re all sort of bound by it.

 “Time Warp” by Richard O’Brien (Rocky Horror Picture Show)

-It’s a parody of novelty dances such as “The Loco-Motion” or “The Twist”, and has become a classic dance routine at weddings and anywhere else alcohol and good cheer resides.
+It’s a parody of novelty dances such as “The Loco-Motion” or “The Twist”, and has become a classic dance routine at weddings and anywhere else alcohol and good cheer reside.

 Richard O’Brien, the writer of the song, is the humpbacked servant.